YouTransactor-SAS/mPOS-SDK-Android/README.md

 	});
 ```

-In which state of the terminal command could be called is described in the PED Interfaces document section 3.2.
+In which state of the terminal command can be called ?
+This is described in the PED Interfaces document section 6.2.
 * If the device is in secured state, the input / output data may be protected by a specific security level.
 The terminal documentation describe how input data and output data are protected for every command in each different security state.
 There are four different protection level :
 	* None
 	* Signed but the uCube don't check the signature // Only for input